NXP Semiconductors (NXPI) Receives a Rating Update from a Top Analyst

-In a report released today, Rick Schafer from Oppenheimer maintained a Hold rating on NXP Semiconductors (NXPI).
-The company’s shares closed last Tuesday at $86.24.
+In a report released yesterday, John Pitzer from Credit Suisse maintained a Buy rating on NXP Semiconductors (NXPI), with a price target of $150.00.
+The company’s shares closed last Wednesday at $90.32.

-According to TipRanks.com, Schafer is a top 100 analyst with an average return of 15.8% and a 69.0% success rate.
-Schafer covers the Consumer Goods sector, focusing on stocks such as Akoustis Technologies, Skyworks Solutions, and Texas Instruments.
+According to TipRanks.com, Pitzer is a top 100 analyst with an average return of 20.0% and a 68.2% success rate.
+Pitzer covers the Consumer Goods sector, focusing on stocks such as Applied Materials, Brooks Automation, and Texas Instruments.

-NXP Semiconductors has an analyst consensus of Strong Buy, with a price target consensus of $123.38, a 34.3% upside from current levels.
-In a report issued on March 30, Citigroup also maintained a Hold rating on the stock with a $91.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for NXP Semiconductors with a $118.47 average price target, implying a 37.8% upside from current levels.
+In a report issued on March 31, KeyBanc also maintained a Buy rating on the stock with a $115.00 price target.

 See today’s analyst top recommended stocks >>